Injng/bcs/README.md

 - [ ] Filtering based on major requirements
 - [ ] Filtering based on non-conflict with other classes
 - [ ] Filtering based on reserved seating
+- [ ] Filtering based on distance from location